Motion115/UI-detection/README.md

 To access the data, there are two potential ways of aquiring the data.
 You can attempt to download the data from the [enrico repository](https://github.com/luileito/enrico).
 Alternatively, if you are using Linux or WSL, you can access the dataset by using the **download_data.sh** in enrico_utils folder.
 The enrico_utils folder contains a very small subset of the [MultiBench](https://github.com/pliang279/MultiBench) toolkit, which stands for Multiscale Benchmarks for Multimodal Representation Learning.
 Check out its dedicated repo for more details.

-All the 20 classes are: bare, calculator, camera, chat, editor, form, gallery, list, login, maps, mediaplayer, menu, modal, news, other, profile, search, settings, terms, and tutorial. (encoded as from 0-19)
+All the 20 classes are: bare, dialer, camera, chat, editor, form, gallery, list, login, maps, mediaplayer, menu, modal, news, other, profile, search, settings, terms, and tutorial. (encoded as from 0-19)

 ## Models